petrassurna/solid-sql-tables/src/SolidSQLTables/README.md

 💡 This approach favors **clarity**, **performance**, and **easy querying** — a sharp contrast to systems like WordPress or WooCommerce that rely on `postmeta` tables and dynamic key-value blobs.

+## Sample Json

+For a full working example of table creation, see:
+📁 `solid-sql-tables.tests/json/all-fields.json` (incomplete)